 Accessibility statement for the NHS Weight Loss Plan

-This accessibility statement applies to the NHS Weight Loss Plan mobile application and what to do if you have difficulty using it and how to report accessibility problems with the app.
+This accessibility statement applies to the NHS Weight Loss Plan mobile application and explains what to do if you have difficulty using it and how to report accessibility problems with the app.

 This application is run by the Department of Health and Social Care.
 We want as many people as possible to be able to use this application.
 For example, that means you should be able to:

-- change colours, contrast levels and fonts
+- change colours, contrast levels and font sizes

 - zoom in up to 200% without the text spilling off the screen